actionml/harness/install.md

     cd Harness-0.1.0-SNAPSHOT/dist/bin
     ```

-2. Get the ActionML python SDK
+2. Get the ActionML python SDK, which is needed by the harness CLI

     ```
     sudo pip install actionml